jwodder/doapi/api.md

   added "status" and "status_message" fields.
 - The curl examples include an "available" field in droplet objects that is not documented and doesn't seem to actually exist.
+- The "neighbor" requests are underdocumented.
 - The curl (and Ruby and Go) example for "List all Droplet Neighbors" shows the API returning an array of objects instead of just an object.
-- The "neighbor" requests are underdocumented.
-- The example response for "List Neighbors for a Droplet" is wrong.
-The actual object returned is as follows:
-    - a "droplet" field containing the droplet object whose neighbors were requested
-    - ???
-- The path for getting a droplet's neighbors should be written as `/v2/droplets/$DROPLET_ID\neighbors` (also, note lack of colon).
+- The path for getting a droplet's neighbors is actually `/v2/droplets/$DROPLET_ID/neighbors` (note forward slash in place of backslash and lack of colon).

 # Unanswered questions about the API